httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

-If the payload is encrypted more than once (as reflected by having multiple content-codings that imply encryption), each application of the content encoding is reflected in the Encryption header field, in the order in which they were applied.
+If the payload is encrypted more than once (as reflected by having multiple content-codings that imply encryption), each application of the content encoding is reflected in a separate Encryption header field value in the order in which they were applied.

 Encryption header field values with multiple instances of the same parameter name are invalid.